Zośka Vieras: Vilnius period

 Only in 1961 she was finally “discovered” by the philologue Arsieni Lis who was researching documents for his doctoral thesis in the Vilnius Archives.
-Since then, she had been visited by writers (Uladzimier Karatkievič, Ryhor Baradulin, Larysa Hienijuš, Danuta Bičeĺ-Zahnietava, Alieś Bačyla), researchers (Adam Maĺdzis, Janka Salamievič, Hienadź Kisialioŭ, Vitaĺ Skalaban), journalists and students and became the centre of the Belarusian literary life of Vilna.
+Since then, she had been visited by writers (Uladzimier Karatkievič, Ryhor Baradulin, Larysa Hienijuš, Danuta Bičeĺ-Zahnietava, Alieś Bačyla), researchers (Adam Maĺdzis, Janka Salamievič, Hienadź Kisialioŭ, Vitaĺ Skalaban), journalists and students and became the centre of the Belarusian literary life of Vilnius.
 In 1982, Vieras became a member of the Union of Writers of the USSR.

 She was one of the founders of the Society of Belarusian Culture in Lithuania established in 1989.

-Vieras died on 8 October 1991, at the age of ninety-nine, and is buried in the Panary cemetery near Vilna.
+Vieras died on 8 October 1991, at the age of ninety-nine, and is buried in the Paneriai cemetery in Vilnius.